imagen2/imagen_databank/README.rst

   Download Psytools data as CSV and JSON files from the Delosis_ server.
   Remove identifying data and convert PSC1 to PSC2.

+``sex``
+  Derive reference sex of Imagen subjects from multiple sources.
+  There had been errors at baseline.

 .. _`project wiki`: https://github.com/imagen2/imagen_databank/wiki
 .. _youthinmind: http://youthinmind.com
 .. _Delosis: https://www.delosis.com